UgohP/platform-command-service/README.md

 # platform-command-service
-A platform microservice built with C# and dotnet
+A platform microservice built with C# and dotnet.